November 3, 2020 - Election Information

 For information regarding the conduct of Municipal Elections, please refer to the California Election Code.

-The following persons have submitted a 501 document stating their intention to run for City Council in the November 3, 2020, Campbell Election:
+The following persons have qualified as candidates to run for City Council in the November 3, 2020, Campbell Election:

 To register to vote, you must be at least 18 years of age by election day, a U.S. citizen, a California resident, and not currently imprisoned or on parole for a felony.
 You can register to vote online or by completing a registration form available at the Register of Voter's Office, U.S. Post Offices, Public Libraries, the Department of Motor Vehicles, and other government offices.